We hope you love the products we recommend and just so you know that as an Amazon Associate MyLogSplitter may earn from qualifying purchases.

-Steps for How Fix a Broken Axe Handle
+Steps for How to Replace a Wooden Axe Handle

 OK, I apologise the having 21 steps for how to fix a broken axe handle, but I wanted to give you more detail than you probably needed so you don’t miss anything.
 Good luck!

 - Cut off the old handle underneath the base of the axe head

 - With a large punch, drive the remaining handle out.
 Note that the hole in the bottom of the axe head, it’s larger than the hole on the top.